Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

     GMIO::free completed
     PASS!

-It is seen that when used GMIO ports number increases, the performance for the specific GMIO port drops, indicating that the total system throughput is limited by NOC and DDR bandwidth.
+It is seen that when the used GMIO ports number increases, the performance for the specific GMIO port drops, indicating that the total system throughput is limited by NOC and DDR bandwidth.

 ### Conclusion
 In this tutorial, you learned about: